How to Make Socca

 - Continue to make Socca pancakes like this, brushing the griddle with oil and heating it between each one.

-- Cut finished Socca into rough triangular pieces, sprinkle with sea salt and fresh ground black pepper and drizzle with olive oil.
+- Cut finished Socca into rough triangular pieces and sprinkle with a bit more sea salt if desired.

 - Serve hot.